 While varicose veins are left to their own devices during pregnancy, post-pregnancy options are similar to any patient that suffers from varicose veins.
 A physical examination is generally performed to evaluate the severity of the varicose veins and an ultrasound is used to establish the areas where valves may be the most problematic.
 Those patients that are presenting with more mild cases of varicose veins may be recommended to wear compression garments to both keep swelling at a minimum in the extremities and promote healthy blood flow throughout the body once more.
 Compression garments range from socks to sleeves and when used in combination with a healthy diet and plenty of exercise, can prove highly effective at treating the appearance of mild varicose veins over the long-term.

 Those patients who have developed more severe cases of varicose veins during pregnancy may need to consider minimally invasive treatment options that are used to target the problem at the source.
 Laser ablation and sclerotherapy are both valid options for patients looking to reduce or eliminate varicose veins after pregnancy.
 Both options provide a route to collapsing problematic veins using a technique that can be performed in an outpatient setting and comes with a rather short and painless recovery period.
-Advancements in technology mean that women looking to treat varicose veins after pregnancy no longer need to exclusively consider options such as painful vein stripping and can instead enjoy a variety of choices that keep pain and risk to a minimum when dealing with management of varicose veins during pregnancy.
+Advancements in technology mean that women looking to treat varicose veins after pregnancy no longer need to exclusively consider options such as painful vein stripping and can instead enjoy a variety of choices that keep pain and risk to a minimum when dealing with the management of varicose veins during pregnancy.

 The team at the St. Louis Laser Vein Center is happy to help provide in-clinic options for payment plans and financing.